cloudposse/terraform-aws-msk-apache-kafka-cluster/README.md

 -->

-This is `terraform-example-module` project provides all the scaffolding for a typical well-built Cloud Posse module.
-It's a template repository you can use when creating new repositories.
+This is `terraform-aws-msk-apache-kafka-cluster` to provision AWS MSK.

+__Note:__ this module is intended for use with an existing VPC.
+  To create a new VPC, use [terraform-aws-vpc](https://github.com/cloudposse/terraform-aws-vpc) module.

 ---